 The Medical Center has entered into a series of lease and management agreements with nursing facility operators that resulted in the Medical Center becoming the legal license holder and operator of a total of nine nursing homes.
-The lease agreements call for annual payments approximating \$8,811,000 as of December 31, 2022 and 2021, the payment of which will be solely made from the operations of the nursing homes.
+The lease agreements call for annual payments approximating \$7,994,000 and \$8,811,000 as of December 31, 2023 and 2022, respectively, the payment of which will be solely made from the operations of the nursing homes.

-The leases expire in August 2023 or August 2024 and are cancellable with a written notice within 60 days of the expiration date.
-Due to the cancellable terms of the lease agreements, the leases are not subject to accounting under GASB 87.
+The leases expire in August 2024 or August 2025 and are cancellable with a written notice within 60 days of the expiration date.
+Due to the cancellable terms of the lease agreements, the leases are not subject to accounting under Governmental Accounting Standards Board (GASB) 87, Leases.

 Under the terms of the management agreements, the third-party managers provide all services necessary to operate the facilities, including personnel and oversight of the actual operations.
 These managers also provide all accounting functions for the facilities, including the billing and collection services.
 All patient revenue from the facilities is paid to the Medical Center and recorded as such by the Medical Center.
-The Medical Center transfers cash from these patient revenues to the managers so the managers can pay all facility related costs on behalf of the Medical Center.
+The Medical Center transfers cash from these patient revenues to the managers so the managers can pay all facility-related costs on behalf of the Medical Center.
 In addition, the Medical Center utilizes the nursing home cash receipts to pay a management fee to the manager pursuant to the agreements.